 An account of a poetry lesson, with some thoughts on efficiency, on how we treat texts and on knowledge.

 When I became an Advanced Skills Teacher, in 2002, the designation was still fairly new.
 There was quite an intensive appointment process involving a portfolio of documentary evidence, a set of testimonials and a visit by an external assessor, who watched me teach a mixed-ability Year 10 class.
 For this, I served up a ‘sure-fire’ double lesson on a poem, which I thought went very well.
-However, while the assessor enjoyed the lesson and was complimentary about it, she had a major reservation.
-Just the week before (she told me) she had seen the same poem “taught very well in just half the amount of lesson time.”
+However, while the assessor enjoyed the lesson and was complimentary about it, he had a major reservation.
+Just the week before (he told me) he had seen the same poem “taught very well in just half the amount of lesson time.”
 I found this a little irksome.
 I argued that I could very easily have ‘taught the poem’ in half the time, but that the lesson was about more than covering curriculum content as quickly as possible.
-But did she have a point?
+But did he have a point?

 The lesson was on a Simon Armitage poem, which students needed to study for GCSE English Literature and which they had not seen before the lesson.

 Poem And if it snowed and snow covered the drive He took a spade and tossed it to one side.
 And always tucked his daughter up at night.
 And slippered her the one time that she lied.
 And every week he tipped up half his wage.
 And what he didn't spend each week he saved.
 And praised his wife for every meal she made.
 And once, for laughing, punched her in the face.
 And for his mum he hired a private nurse.
 And every Sunday taxied her to church.
 And he blubbed when she went from bad to worse.
 And twice he lifted ten quid from her purse.
 Here's how they rated him when they looked back: sometimes he did this, sometimes he did that.
 Simon Armitage